cube-js/cube/docs/content/Deployment/Deployment-Guide.md

 [link-cube-cloud]: https://cube.dev/cloud

-Cube Cloud is purpose-built platform to run Cube.js applications in production.
+Cube Cloud is a purpose-built platform to run Cube.js applications in production.
 It is made by the creators of Cube.js and incorporates all the best practices of running and scaling Cube.js applications.